ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/2-detection/3-tools.md

 ### Automatic video transcription and annotation

-For video content, the first difficulty is in making content discoverable without relying on watching the entirety of all streams.
+For video content, the first difficulty is to make content discoverable without relying on the viewing of all streams in their entirety.
 Two initiatives supported by the [EU Media Hub](http://www.europarl.europa.eu/stoa/en/media-hub) transcribe audio streams and annotate the video streams with object and personalities recognition.

 - Belgian company [SensifAI](https://sensifai.com).
 - French company [NewsBridge](https://www.newsbridge.io).